computer-catt/PurplePrune/README.md

 # PurplePrune
-a personal fork of naat with many fixes
+a personal fork of NAAT with many fixes

-this theme is designed to change the way discord looks without any layout changes or excessive edits, same reason people like the default discord nitro theme
+This theme is designed to change the way Discord looks without any layout changes or excessive edits, Same reason people like the default Discord Nitro theme

 # Important notes:
-- Use Dark theme! turn sync off if you'd like to use another discord theme on a different device.
+- Use Dark theme! turn sync off if you'd like to use another Discord theme on a different device.
-- you need both themeconfig and purpleprune active at the same time.
+- You need both ThemeConfig and PurplePrune active at the same time.
-- alternitavely put the contents of [themeconfig.css](https://raw.githubusercontent.com/computer-catt/PurplePrune/main/ThemeConfig.css) in your quickcss to edit the background.
+- Alternatively put the contents of [ThemeConfig.css](https://raw.githubusercontent.com/computer-catt/PurplePrune/main/ThemeConfig.css) in your QuickCSS to edit the background.

 # How to install into vencord?
-add these 2 lines into your vencord theme fetcher
+Add these 2 lines into your Vencord theme fetcher.
 ```
 https://raw.githubusercontent.com/computer-catt/PurplePrune/main/PurplePrune.css
 https://raw.githubusercontent.com/computer-catt/PurplePrune/main/ThemeConfig.css